-Nevertheless, there are indications that a severe crash in population size within the Baltic Sea took place in the 1940s and 1950s, possibly by as much as 90% (Bergman, 1961), based on counts of spring migrating birds in Finland.
-It is likely this was due to the severe level of oil discharges taking place over the entire Baltic Sea during that period in combination with very severe winters when the birds were aggregated into small areas (M. Hario pers. comm.; A. Lehikoinen pers. comm.).
-Following international agreements in the 1950s / 1960s6, and the 1970s7, the dumping of waste oil at sea was made illegal in most countries in the Baltic (although it continued illegally to a large extent) and the number of Long-tailed Ducks apparently recovered and probably peaked in the early to mid-1990s, when the first comprehensive and coordinated survey took place in the Baltic Sea during 1993-1995.
-This produced an estimated population size of 4,272,000 birds (Pihl et al., 1995), leading to an overall estimate for the West Siberia/North Europe population of 4,600,000 birds (Rose & Scott, 1994).
-The second and most recent coordinated survey in the Baltic Sea took place in 2007-2009 and the results suggested that the population had declined to 1,482,000 birds, a 65.3% decline since 1993-95 (Skov et al., 2011), giving a total estimate for the West Siberia/North Europe population of 1,600,000 birds.
+Nevertheless, there are indications that a severe crash in population size within the Baltic Sea took place in the 1940s and 1950s, possibly by as much as 90% (Bergman 1961), based on counts of spring migrating birds in Finland.
+It is likely this was due to the severe level of oil discharges taking place over the entire Baltic Sea during that period in combination with very severe winters when the birds were aggregated into small areas (M. Hario pers. comm., A. Lehikoinen pers. comm.).
+Following international agreements in the 1950s / 1960s, and the 1970s, the dumping of waste oil at sea was made illegal in most countries in the Baltic (though it continued illegally to a large extent) and the number of Long-tailed Ducks apparently recovered and probably peaked in the early to mid-1990s, when the first comprehensive and coordinated survey took place in the Baltic Sea during 1993-1995.
+This produced an estimated population size of 4,272,000 birds (Pihl et al. 1995), leading to an overall estimate for the West Siberia/North Europe population of 4,600,000 birds (Rose & Scott 1994).
+The